 Step Four: Apply for acceptance into the Bachelor of Science in Nursing (BSN) program in the spring of your first year or after completion of your cognates if you are a transfer student.

-Completed applications are to be submitted by May 15.
+Completed applications are to be submitted by June 15.

-Applications received after May 15 are not guaranteed acceptance for entry in the following fall semester.
+Applications received after June 15 will be considered based on space availability for entry in the following fall semester.

-Curriculum Guide 2022-2023
+Curriculum Guide 2023-2024